Saganaki (Fromage Frit Grec)

 Culinary Experience in Greece

 Tasting saganaki in Greece is an unforgettable experience.
-Whether in a quaint taverna by the Aegean Sea or a bustling restaurant in Athens, saganaki is a must-try.
-Served with a glass of ouzo and a breathtaking view, it embodies the warm and friendly spirit of Greek cuisine.
+Whether in a seaside taverna or in the center of Athens, this dish is a must.
+It often arrives at the table accompanied by a glass of chilled ouzo.
+What’s more, a beautiful view enhances this moment of pleasure.
+In this way, saganaki perfectly embodies the warm, friendly spirit of Greek cuisine.

 Saganaki and Greek Culture